 |Clear or transparent||Too much body fluid||Stop drinking water until it turns pale yellow|

 But do remember to add some salt to your water when you start feeling groggy or having some degree of astringency (chalky or "sandpapery" sensation) on your tongue and lips.

-That way you won't infect others and at the same time you won't get yourself further intoxicated with more free radicals, bacteria, additional flu viruses and other invisible ghoulish microbes out there.
+If you really need to go out to work, run errands, or especially visit your friend or family in hospital where nasty germs are literally everywhere, put on N95 or N99 mask.
+This way you won't infect others.
+And at the same time you won't get yourself further intoxicated with more free radicals, bacteria, additional flu viruses and other invisible ghoulish microbes out there.

 Resting well also enables your body to get rid of acidic components more efficiently, thus restoring your pH balance and stepping up your immunity level.

 Of course, you can still carry out light chores at home.
 You can even do some simple workouts such as yoga stretching, marching in place or arm swinging to help invigorate your cells for quicker healing especially on the 4th or 5th day when you feel a lot better.

 But still, no strenuous exercises as they'll put a strain on your body while it's busy fighting flu.
 You should only resume strenuous workouts when you're at least 95% recovered.

 Negative emotions especially anger can trigger massive production of toxins in our body.

 If our liver gets overloaded with these toxins, it can run into a disorder and affect its 400+ functions on us.